 The target population for TIMSS Advanced is students undertaking advanced mathematics and physics courses in their final year of secondary school or at the start of their STEM coursework in universities.

-Together with the IEA's PIRLS and ICCS, TIMSS data are recognized by UNESCO as a solid evidence base for researchers, educators, and policymakers interested in monitoring progress towards Sustainable Development Goal (SDG) 4: obtaining a quality education for all.
+Together with IEA's PIRLS, ICILS and ICCS, TIMSS data are recognized by UNESCO as a solid evidence base for researchers, educators, and policymakers interested in monitoring progress towards Sustainable Development Goal (SDG) 4: obtaining a quality education for all.
 For example, the Low International Benchmarks established by TIMSS and PIRLS are recognized as the most appropriate measures of the 'SDG minimum proficiency level' (indicator 4.1.1) for numeracy and literacy.
 Students who achieve this level in TIMSS fourth grade mathematics can add and subtract whole numbers, have some understanding of multiplication by one-digit numbers, can solve simple word problems, and have some knowledge of simple fractions, geometric shapes, and measurements.

 TIMSS, a project of IEA, is directed by the TIMSS & PIRLS International Study Center at Boston College, United States.